philatelist05/aic_2015/README.md

 ### Gradle ###

-Download [Gradle](https://gradle.org) and put it somewhere in your path.
-Verify that it's working by running `gradle tasks` in the project's root directory.
+A [Gradle](https://gradle.org) wrapper is already contained in the repository.
+You can run it with `./gradlew`.
+Verify that it's working by running `./gradlew tasks` in the project's root directory.

 ### IntelliJ ###

 You should be able to import the project using IntelliJ by selecting the build.gradle file in the import dialogue.
-Alternatively, running `gradle idea` should generate IntelliJ project files that can be opened directly.
+Alternatively, running `./gradlew idea` should generate IntelliJ project files that can be opened directly.

 ### Prerequisites / Dependencies ###